GeorgeGkouskos/PhD-DigitalEconomy-Entrepreneurship-GVA/README.md

 This repository contains the code, data structure, and supporting material for my PhD thesis:
 *The Impact of the Digital Economy on the Added Value per Economic Activity in OECD Countries: The Role of Entrepreneurship*
-School of Economics, Business and International Studies, University of Piraeus (2025).
+School of Economics, Business and International Studies, University of Piraeus, Greece (2025).
 Author: **George D. Gkouskos**

 ---